dblock/kahneraja.github.io/_posts/2016-04-04-what-is-a-one-on-one-peer-review-feedback-lunch.md

 ---

-Copy and paste that and send it to someone now.

-I believe that if everyone in a business sends this to two people it will lead on to a progressive agile fabric of open communication.
-This is at the heart of a culture based on a group of individuals.

 ## Learning to give and receive feedback.

+I believe this will lead on to a progressive agile fabric of open communication.
+In my view open communication is at the heart of an "individuals based culture".

 What I've noticed about doing these lunches is that it's actually really hard to give and receive feedback.

-More often than not it tends to start off with an awkward silence.
+More often than not it tends to start off with a very awkward silence.
 A bit like a first date.
 It takes some getting used to.
 But, after a few sessions something changes, people start to become more comfortable with the format and begin to open up.

 	Individual openness.
 	Organisation agility.